 |Appear purple in colour because of teichoic acid that resist the primary stain.||Appear pink in color due to lack of teichoic acid,alcohol creates pore in the cell which decolourizes the primary stain|

-It differentiates species of mycobacterium from the other group of bacteria.
+It differentiates species of mycobacterium from the other groups of bacteria.
 Paul Ehrlich first developed it in 1882.
-And later, modified by Ziehl Neelson.
+And later, this technique was modified by a scientist named Ziehl Neelson.

 |Acid fast staining||Protocol||Acid fast bacteria||Non acid fast bacteria|